OldBuzz/Speedometer-Corrector-Arduino-based/README.md

 ## Related Projects

 Speedometer-Corrector-PIC-based: A PIC18F1320-based speedometer corrector circuit with C-source firmware.

+https://github.com/OldBuzz/Speedometer-Corrector-PIC-based

 (Instead of making this Arduino-based one smaller, I designed a new one based on a PIC 18F1320.
-It's fairly similar hardware-wise, but the firmware is all new, because it uses an utterly different way of timing the sensor pulses.
-The PIC chip is available in surface mount, so the device can be made much smaller.) https://github.com/OldBuzz/Speedometer-Corrector-PIC-based
+It's fairly similar hardware-wise, but the firmware is all new, because it uses a completely different way of timing the sensor pulses.
+The PIC chip is available in surface mount, so the device can be made much smaller.)